petershin/liferay-learn/docs/dxp/latest/en/site-building/building-sites/configuring-site-template-propagation.md

 1. Go to *Infrastructure* settings and click *Site Templates* in the side menu.

-1. Check *Trigger Propagation* to trigger propagation to all connected Sites immediately after publishing.
+1. Check *Trigger Propagation*.

+   If unchecked, changes are propagated to sites individually when they’re first visited by a user.

+   If checked, enabling automatic propagation in a template also triggers propagation for all connected sites simultaneously.

    ![Check Trigger Propagation.](./configuring-site-template-propagation/images/01.png)

 1. Click *Save*.

-If propagation is enabled for a Site Template, publishing changes to it immediately begins propagating the changes to connected Sites in the background. <!--ALT: If propagation is enabled for a Site Template, Liferay immediately beings to propagate those changes to connected Sites in the background.-->
+If propagation is disabled for a Site Template, enabling propagation immediately begins propagating changes to connected Sites simultaneously.
+While propagation remains enabled for the template, subsequent changes are propagated to sites individually when they’re first visited by a user.

 ## Additional Information